keithalewis/math/opm.md

 Their assumptions eliminated the need to measure the real-world return on a stock.
 There is still a Nobel prize to be won by someone who can come up with a generally accepted way to determine the volatility of a stock.
-And perhaps multiple future prizes for those who develop a theory not founded on the mathematical fictions of continuous time trading and unbounded prices.
+And perhaps multiple future prizes for those who develop theories not founded on the mathematical fictions of continuous time trading and unbounded prices.

 ## FTAP